 We provide compassionate and knowledgeable legal counseling to individuals who are considering bankruptcy.

-Bankruptcy protection may provide the relief some individuals need to alleviate their financial hardships.
+Bankruptcy protection may provide the relief that some individuals need to alleviate their financial hardships.
 Chapter 7 is one type of bankruptcy that can offer debt-burdened individuals the help they need to start.

 Chapter 7 Bankruptcy